Hotspot Debris Removal from the Monterey Bay National Marine Sanctuary

 The Pajaro River, Elkhorn Slough, and Salinas River all feed into the Monterey Bay National Marine Sanctuary, and are home to countless protected species and habitats.
 These three watersheds unfortunately also consistently rank among the top ten Sanctuary hotspots for trash and marine debris.
 These areas are affected by illegal dumping of household goods, furniture, appliances, and agricultural waste left behind by local migrant communities that lack sufficient waste disposal options.

-Save Our Shores cleaned up these watersheds through at least 19 volunteer events that attacted 200 volunteers and removed at least seven tons of debris.
+Over the course of 19 cleanup events, Save Our Shores worked with nearly 300 public participants, trained volunteers, and other partners to remove over 5,000 pounds of trash and over 200 pounds of recycling.
+The cleanups covered 40 miles of land and water adjacent to the Monterey Bay National Marine Sanctuary.
 Paddleboard and kayak-based waterway cleanups allowed volunteers to access back reaches and narrow inlets, and shore-based cleanups on protected lands targeted areas where illegal dumping is common.
 Save Our Shores also conducted outreach to local schools, sharing project results at community events, and engaged agricultural companies and their employees to develop solutions to this debris issue.